-management framework

-• Review material risk exposures

-legal, compliance and accounting

-standard policies and practices

-• Monitor the effectiveness of

-Review financial statements and reports from external auditor and make recommendations assess the appropriateness of accounting policies reporting issues and to the Board d committees report to and make recommendations to the Pearl An evention of the members comparition

-Review significant financial

-Board and the Chair

 Board committees report to and make recommendations to the Board.
+The Chair of each Committee reports to the Board after each meeting.
+Clear communication is in place where issues raised in the Board or Committee impact or are referred to another Committee.

-An overview of the members, composition and responsibilities of each committee is set out below: NOMINATION COMMITTEE AUDIT, RISK MANAGEMENT AND COMPLIANCE COMMITTEE PEOPLE PERFORMANCE COMMITTEE SUSTAINABILITY COMMITTEE Members Gordon Cairns (Chairman) Jillian Broadbent Holly Kramer Siobhan McKenna Scott Perkins Kathryn Tesija Michael Ullmer Michael Ullmer (Chairman) Jillian Broadbent Gordon Cairns Siobhan McKenna Scott Perkins Holly Kramer (Chairman) Gordon Cairns Siobhan McKenna Scott Perkins Scott Perkins (Chairman) Jillian Broadbent Gordon Cairns Holly Kramer Michael Ullmer Composition All non-executive directors Independent Chair Minimum three directors Majority independent Chair is independent and not board chair Must have appropriate business experience and be financially literate At least one member must have relevant financial qualifications and experience Minimum three directors Majority independent Chair is independent and not board chair Minimum three directors Majority independent Chair is independent and not board chair Responsibilities include e Review size and composition of the Board and mix of expertise, skills and experience Identify and evaluate director candidates and make recommendations to the Board Review directors retiring by rotation and recommend whether the Board should support re-election Establish and review succession plans for the Review and monitor key policies and processes Make recommendations to the Board regarding the external auditor and lead audit partner Oversee and review the quality and effectiveness of the external audit Monitor the nature, extent and effectiveness of the internal control processes Oversee and appraise the quality, effectiveness and objectivity of Internal Audit Review the effectiveness of the risk Monitor leadership development, succession planning and executive bench strength Review people policies and practices to ensure they are consistent with the Company's business strategy and objectives and support its values and culture Review the Company's policies and performance in relation to equal opportunity, sexual harassment, diversity and unfair dismissal Review and approve the Company's remuneration policies to ensure remuneration is Oversee Workplace Health and Safety policies and functions to ensure the Company's objectives are met Review the effectiveness of policies, initiatives and activities on community engagement and social responsibility Review the effectiveness of the Company's policies and initiatives which support environmental sustainability Oversee reputational impacts of the Company's business strategies and practices competitive and designed and his direct reports non-executive directors to attract, motivate and retain to the Board on the remuneration and performance of the Group CEO
+An overview of the members, composition and responsibilities of each committee is set out below:

+NOMINATION COMMITTEE AUDIT, RISK MANAGEMENT AND COMPLIANCE COMMITTEE PEOPLE PERFORMANCE COMMITTEE SUSTAINABILITY COMMITTEE Members Gordon Cairns (Chair) Jillian Broadbent Holly Kramer Siobhan McKenna Scott Perkins Kathryn Tesija Michael Ullmer Michael Ullmer (Chair) Jillian Broadbent Gordon Cairns Siobhan McKenna Scott Perkins Holly Kramer (Chair) Gordon Cairns Siobhan McKenna Scott Perkins Kathee Tesija Scott Perkins (Chair) Jillian Broadbent Gordon Cairns Holly Kramer Michael Ullmer Kathee Tesija Composition All non-executive directors Independent Chair Minimum three directors Majority independent Chair is independent and not Board chair Must have appropriate business experience and be financially literate At least one member must have relevant financial qualifications and experience Minimum three directors Majority independent Chair is independent and not Board chair Minimum three directors Majority independent Chair is independent and not Board chair
-• Review and recommend the

-• Review and make recommendations

-• Review and make recommendations

-Remuneration Report to the Board

-to the Board on remuneration for

-• Monitor the Company's policies

-safeguards are in place for dealing

-fairly and ethically with customers,

-and initiatives to ensure

-suppliers, competitors and

-other stakeholders

-RISK MANAGEMENT AND ASSURANCE
+Responsibilities include

+- Review size and composition of the Board and mix of expertise, skills and experience - Identify and evaluate director candidates and make recommendations to the Board - Review directors retiring by rotation and recommend whether the Board should support re-election - Establish and review succession plans for the Board and the Chair

+- Review and monitor key policies and processes - Make recommendations to the Board regarding the external auditor and lead audit partner - Annually review the performance of the external auditor - Monitor the nature, extent and effectiveness of the internal control processes - Oversee and appraise the quality, effectiveness and objectivity of Internal Audit - Review the effectiveness of the risk management framework - Review material risk exposures, including fraud and cyber-security - Monitor the effectiveness of legal, compliance and accounting standard policies and practices - Review financial statements, corporate reporting and reports from external auditor, and make recommendations to the Board - Review significant financial reporting issues and assess the appropriateness of accounting policies

+- Monitor leadership development, succession planning and executive bench strength - Review people policies and practices to ensure they are consistent with the Company's business strategy and objectives and support its values and culture - Review the Company's policies and performance in relation to equal opportunity, sexual harassment, diversity and unfair dismissal - Review and approve the Company's remuneration policies to ensure remuneration is competitive and designed to attract, motivate and retain - Review and make recommendations to the Board on the remuneration and performance of the Group CEO and his direct reports - Review and make recommendations to the Board on remuneration for non-executive directors - Review and recommend the Remuneration Report to the Board

+- Oversee Workplace Health and Safety policies and functions - Oversee the operation of the Responsible Sourcing policy and standards to monitor the management of supply chain issues across the Company and its supply chain - Review the effectiveness of policies, initiatives and activities on community engagement and sustainability - Review the effectiveness of the Company's policies and initiatives which support Group sustainability - Oversee reputational impacts of the Company's business strategies and practices - Monitor the Company's policies and initiatives to ensure safeguards are in place for dealing fairly and ethically with customers, suppliers, competitors and other stakeholders

+Risk management and assurance